harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-gcp.md

 2. In the cloud account type, select **GCP**.
 It is the cloud account in which your workloads are running that you want to manage using AutoStopping rules.
 3. Select your GCP account from the **Connect to your GCP account** drop-down list and click **Next**.
 If you have not added a GCP cloud account, see [Create a GCP Connector for AutoStopping Rules](/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/1-add-connectors/create-a-gcp-connector-for-auto-stopping-rules.md).
 4. In **Define your AutoStopping rule**, in **Name your Rule**, enter a name for your rule.
 This is the name of your AutoStopping rule.
 5. In **Idle time**, enter the idle time in minutes.
-This is the time that the AutoStopping rule will wait before stopping the idle instances.
+This is the time that the AutoStopping rule waits before stopping the idle instances.

 ## Select the resources to be managed by the AutoStopping rules

 Select the Kubernetes workloads that you want to manage using this rule.
-AutoStopping Rule will monitor the selected resources and stop them when they are idle beyond the configured idle time.
+AutoStopping Rule monitors the selected resources and stop them when they are idle beyond the configured idle time.

 ### Option 1: Select Google Compute Engine (GCE) VM(s)